limkokhole/blogspot-downloader/README.md

 It will asked the blogspot url if you don't pass [url] in command option.

 Use -f rss_feed_url to download from rss feed, or -a webpage_url to download from webpage.
 Tips: you may lucky to find feed url by right-click on the webpage and choose "View Page Source", then search for "rss" keyword.
-Note that if you use -f, then rss_feed / path might has impact to narrow the scope of feed, e.g. https://example.com/2018/05/ might narrow the feed only for may only, and https://example.com/2018/ might narrow the feed for year 2018.
+Note that rss_feed / path might has impact to narrow the scope of feed, e.g. https://example.com/2018/05/ might narrow the feed only for may only, and https://example.com/2018/ might narrow the feed for year 2018.

 Not all blogs works in -p pdf mode, you will quickly noticed this if you found duplicated layout for first few pages, then you can ctrl+c to stop it.
 Try feed_feed_url instead in this case, or download epub only.